-Market risk is driven by a combination of market risk drivers - interest rate risk, equity risk, currency risk, spread risk and concentration risk.
+Market risk is determined by a combination of market risk drivers - interest rate risk, equity risk, currency risk, spread risk and concentration risk.

-The decrease in overall market risk since last year has been driven mostly by currency risk, which has decreased by USD12.8m since last year as a result of improvement in the matching of the Association's assets and claims liabilities (mainly GBP denominated assets and liabilities).
+The decrease in overall market risk since last year has been driven mostly by currency risk, which has decreased by USD19.9m since last year as a result of improvement in the matching of the Association's assets and claims liabilities (particularly within GBP denominated assets and liabilities).